THE DREAMER PROJECT

 MARTIN LENCLOS

-The results are personal, provisional, and ongoing.
-What you’ll find here is not final knowledge but logs, questions, and invitations to test for yourself.
-You can do this creative experiment for yourself, let us know what you find.
+The impressions you’ll find here are personal, provisional, and ongoing.
+They are not final knowledge but logs, questions, and invitations to try perception shifts for yourself.

-And remember, if this is true, and consciousness is primary, then it is all happening in us, not outside of us.”
+And remember: if consciousness is primary, then all of this is unfolding in us, not outside of us.”

 Where We Are